sikernisky/Politicize/README.md

 ### You work for a cat named Regry.
 He's the president of the Death Party, a political organization that fights for a society with no laws.
 To gain power, he's enlisted you -- the nation's top political scientist -- to gerrymander political maps in his favor.
 In other words, he wants you to employ dirty tactics and cheat democracy.

+### Gerrymandering is when a group of people change voting districts to benefit their political party.

 ## Regry Darmen, The Death Party's President, Guides You Throughout the Game.